sedexch/sedexch.github.io/docs/sedex-system/sedex-client.md

 ### 1. sedex client as classic software installation

 The sedex client is a Java-based application that can be installed on various operating systems (including Windows, Mac OS, Linux, AIX, etc.) using a software installer.
 This documentation does not cover a classic software installation.
-If you choose this model, you must follow the instructions in the *User and Installation Manual*, which can be found as a PDF in the download section of [www
+If you choose this model, you must follow the instructions in the *User and Installation Manual*, which can be found as a PDF in the download section of [www.sedex.ch](http://www.sedex.ch).
- .sedex.ch](http://www.sedex.ch).
 There you will also find the latest sedex client installer.

 ### 2. sedex client as (Docker) container